Azure/iot-central-firmware/AZ3166/readme.md

 - Debugging the device can be a little unstable at times, placing breakpoints during debugging will sometimes not be honored and stepping through the code is quite slow.
 - When exiting debugging (pressing the stop button in the debugger toolbar) the device might be in an inconsistent state (programming LED flashing) this will result in uploads failing and new debugging sessions also failing.
 To resolve this unplug the USB cable from the computer and plug it back in.  the device and COM port will reset and the device will function normally from that point on.
 - When debugging a shadow copy of the code is used and will be shown in the VS code editor.
-Be aware that making changes in the shadow copy will not be persisted in the real source code and you will lose them in subsequent builds.
-Believe me I have had this happen so many times, it is very frustrating and a poor feature of the Arduino VS Code extension.  – BE AWARE OF THIS!!
+Be aware that making changes in the shadow copy will not be persisted in the real source code and you will lose them in subsequent builds – BE AWARE OF THIS!!

 ***